sarathejohn/sarathejohn/README.md

 Hi there!

-I’m Miraya, a frontend design engineer based in Germany.
+I’m sarath e john, a frontend design engineer based in Germany.

 I love turning design ideas into lightning-fast, accessible interfaces that feel effortless.